ridercz/Fakturoid-API/README.md

 * All public members have XML documentation that will show up in IntelliSense.
 * The [API Reference](API-Reference.md) is available.

 ## Contributor Code of Conduct

 This project adheres to No Code of Conduct.
 We are all adults.
 We accept anyone's contributions.
 Nothing else matters.

 For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.

-> This project is developed and maintained by [Michal A. Valášek](http://www.rider.cz), (of [ASPNET.CZ](http://www.aspnet.cz/) fame) and the [Altairis](http://www.altairis.cz) corporation.
+> This project is developed and maintained by [Michal A. Valášek](http://www.rider.cz) and the [Altairis](http://www.altairis.cz) corporation.
 This project has no official relation to the Fakturoid service or its owner.